 Secret Solstice is an annual four-day festival during featuring a lineup of up-and-coming performers alongside established performers.
 It’s quite a show.

-The Festival of the Sea is an extension of Fishermen’s Day which i held on the first Sunday in June.
-The celebration reflect Iceland’s heritage as a nation with close ties to the sea.
-The program centered around the Old Harbor includes family-friendly events with a fishy theme.
+The Festival of the Sea is an extension of Fishermen’s Day which held on the first Sunday in June.
+The celebration reflects Iceland’s heritage as a nation with close ties to the sea.
+The program centred around the Old Harbor includes family-friendly events with a fishy theme.

-This colorful event brings tens of thousands of people into the city center every year to show solidarity with Iceland’s LGBTQ community.
+This colourful event brings tens of thousands of people into the city centre every year to show solidarity with Iceland’s LGBTQ community.
 The festival is also one of the most vibrant and popular events in Reykjavík’s cultural calendar.